ZachGoldberg/Cerebro/README.md

         aws-us-east-1.redis.startup.com (Admin Created)
            -> A 12.67.20.106 (Cerebro Created)

         0.aws-us-east-1.redis.startup.com (Cerebro Created)
            -> A 12.67.20.106 (Cerebro Created)

 So, if you point your servers to redis.startup.com they should get either

   1. If your using global load balancing, a cname to one of aws-us-west-1.redis.startup.com or aws-us-east-1.redis.startup.com based on the callers location
   2. or both CNAMEs

 The cname returns an A record for each machine of that type.  e.g. redis.startup.com -> aws-us-west-1.redis.startup.com -> 12.67.20.106

+## Security
+I've had a few questions on Cerebro's security model.
+Namely, that there is none.
+This is for two reasons: time, and it's not immediately obvious to me that one is required.
+You're cloud should, in an ideal world, be completely firewalled off from the outside world.
+All of cerebro's management is done via TCP connections on non-standard ports which should be accessible only within your firewalled cloud or VPC.
+To manage my machines within this environment I usually poke a hole or two with a reverse SSH port forward, or simply VPN beyond the firewall.
+This isn't a perfect scenario, anybody within your cloud can do some bad things, but it seems 'good enough' until somebody cares enough to beef up the internal security model.